Nonnegative Hermitian vector bundles and Chern numbers: Examples

-where $(\cdot)\big|_Q$ denotes the restriction to $Q$ and $A$ is a matrix whose entries are $(1,0)$-forms.
+where $(\cdot)\big|_Q$ denotes the restriction to $Q$ and $A$ is a matrix whose entries are $(1,0)$-forms representing the second fundamental form of the subbundle $S$ in $E$.

 This property is usually called ``\emph{curvature increases in holomorphic quotient bundles}''.
-This means that if $E$ can be equipped with a \emph{flat} Hermitian metric, which implies that $\Omega_E\big|_Q=(0)$ and is obviously satisfied by (\ref{globallygenratedsequence}), then the quotient bundle $Q$ admits a Bott-Chern nonnegative Hermitian metric. \end{example}
+This means that if $E$ can be equipped with a \emph{flat} Hermitian metric as in (\ref{globallygenratedsequence}), which implies that $\Omega_E\big|_Q=0$, then the quotient bundle $Q$ admits a Bott-Chern nonnegative Hermitian metric.
+Thus the fact (\ref{globallyimplyBC}) follows. \end{example}

 Our principal concerns in this article are compact complex manifolds whose holomorphic tangent or cotangent bundles, denoted for simplicity in the sequel by $T$ and $T^{\ast}$ respectively, are globally generated.
 To each kind of them there is a well-known result, which we record in the following two examples for our later purpose.